-On 18th April 2017, on a day like this; my mother’s body was lying in the hospital bed.
-Barely half a live.
+On a day like this; my mother’s body was lying in the hospital bed.
+Barely half alive.

-Her chest heaving and writhing in pain like of a young kid experiencing an asthma attack.
+Her chest heaving and writhing in pain like that of a young kid experiencing an asthma attack.

 Her skin dark and soft.
 And her cheeks sunken — so deep that you’d see her cheekbones and jaws protrude in skeleton forms.

 Unlike when I last saw and talked to her in the same corner hospital bed; this time she could not even open her eyes to look at me.

 I touched her feet and they were cold.
 But in faith and hope in the God who heals the sick, I kept telling myself, mama would be fine.

 Mama would walk again.
 She would beat cancer and come back home — because even when that pain in her liver was so intense, she kept wishing she’d come back home.

 I had to sleep early to wake up for the first flight to Nairobi.